Attorney: Longtime Columbia senator has been indicted - South Carolina Radio Network

 Longtime State Sen. John Courson, R-Richland, has been indicted by the State Grand Jury, according to a report.

 The State newspaper reports that Courson’s lawyer released the information Thursday night.
-Accoording to the attorney, Courson plans to fight charges of misconduct in office and conversion of campaign funds to personal use.
+According to the attorney, Courson plans to fight charges of misconduct in office and conversion of campaign funds to personal use.
 The indictments will be made public Friday morning, according to the report.

 Courson’s lawyer Rose Mary Parham of Florence contacted the newspaper about the indictment in order to counter what she thinks will be negative publicity once the charges are officially released.